 under my eternal vigilance.

 Tomb Guards are part of the 3rd U.S. Infantry Regiment "The Old Guard".
-The Old Guard is the oldest active infantry unit in the military, in service to the U.S. since 1784.
+Serving the U.S. since 1784, The Old Guard is the oldest active infantry unit in the military still in service.
 After a valorous performance in the Mexican War, the Old Guard received its unique name from General Winfield Scott during a victory parade in Mexico City in 1847.
 The Old Guard has a long history of service to the U.S., from the Revolutionary War to the Iraq War.

 Since World War II, the Old Guard has served as the official "U.S. Honor Guard" unit and "Escort to the President", as well as maintaining its certification as an infantry unit for combat roles.
 In that capacity, Old Guard soldiers are responsible for conducting military ceremonies at the White House, Arlington National Cemetery (ANC), Pentagon, national memorials and elsewhere in the nation’s capitol.
 In addition, these soldiers defend civil authorities in Washington D.C. and support overseas contingency missions.
 The Old Guard recruits soldiers based on certain intangible traits, and with requirements for height and weight, physical fitness, aptitude scores, and conduct.
 These soldiers are considered to be the most suitable to represent the U.S. at home and abroad, and the Tomb Guards are considered the best of this elite unit.

 The Old Guard is comprised of three battalions 1, with two of them residing at Ft.
 Myer.
 The battalions are organized in several companies to fulfill their mission, and the following specialty platoons:

 - The Old Guard Fife and Drum Corps

 and the most recognized platoon: